tkdrob/hassio-addons/openvpn-connect/README.md

 ## Configuration

-Access the webui at <your-ip>:8989, for more information check out https://sonarr.tv/
+There is no ui for this container.
+The port configurations are for the services that you want to use behind the vpn.
+The preconfigured ports can be changed by editing the config.json file for this addon.
+For more information, check out https://github.com/dperson/openvpn-client/

 By default hassio folders backup, share and ssl are available within the addon.
 You can use the share folder to access/store your media files.